The 10 Most Common

 And it’s so simple but our brains have a tendency to want big stories, big explanations, so it jumps to big scary conclusions.
 It’s called catastrophizing.

-Combine racing thoughts - another anxiety symptom - with this tendency to catastrophize and desperately trying to make sense of the feelings of DP?
+Combine racing thoughts - another anxiety symptom - with this tendency to catastrophize and desperately trying to make sense of the feelings of DPDR?
 Of course you’re going to be jumping to all sorts of scary conclusions.

 And this can be particularly tough in the period between getting DP and actually finding out what it is, when you’re frantically looking for an explanation